psobot/SampleScanner/README.md

                         MIDI channel to send messages on --audio-interface-name AUDIO_INTERFACE_NAME
+                        name of audio input device to use --audio-interface-index AUDIO_INTERFACE_INDEX
-                        name of audio input device to use --sample-rate SAMPLE_RATE
+                        index of audio input device to use --sample-rate SAMPLE_RATE
                         sample rate to use. audio interface must support this rate.